embiem/book-rag/README.md

 ## Get started

 1. activate mise in the project (pins a go version & loads env vars)
-2. `docker compose up -d` to run the db.
-Only for local development.
+2. `docker compose up -d` to run the necessary architecture (like db)
 3. install [ollama](https://ollama.com/download) & run `ollama pull embeddinggemma`
    to download the vector embeddings model used for generating vector embeddings
+4. ensure the `OPENAI_API_KEY` env var exists and has a valid OpenAI API Key for the LLM generation, for example using mise.local.toml

 Finally, use the following REST API endpoints to interact with the server.
 You can use test books from /books, or download more from [https://www.gutenberg.org/](https://www.gutenberg.org/).